DinoDevs/GladiatusCrazyAddon/documentation/developers/for-developers.md

 >Then we will have to place the options at the settings page, inside the settings.js (search for overview), the format there is like the gca_data.js but supports functions as values.
 It is automatic for known types like booleans.
 >
 >Lastly, you need to add at least the English translation of the item you just added on the settings page.
 To do so, you can go to the settings page (on browser) at the overview category, there will be an "undefined translation" id instead of a text, copy it and add it at the /source/core/locale/en.js (you will understand where it goes... all the settings related translations are together).

+**Quoted from @GramThanos**

+>**So lets inspect the addon script injection process**:
+>
+>1.
+The user clicks a link towards a gladiatus page
+>2.
+The browser checks if the url match the addon's script injection regex (from manifest)
+>3.
+The addon analyses the url and injects on the page first the main scripts (info, data, tools etc)
+>4.
+After loading the main scripts, the addon injects the global and the page related scripts based on the url.
+>
+>Thus following this process, the addon ensures that the global script will always load after the info script, thus you can always call functions from the info script >on the global script.
+But the global script may not run before a page script (e.g. overview script) thus the overview script can not call methods from the global >script as they may not exist yet.
+>
+>Then we have codes that interact with the DOM (elements on the page) and other codes that do not interact with the DOM.
+>
+>Thus, as the page loads, we can run first the functions that dont interact with the DOM (preinject) as the DOM is not ready, while the visible part of the page (body) >is empty as the browser is still processing it, and then the rest of the functions after the DOM is ready (inject).
+>
+>Further more, since many changes can be done with CSS, we can apply the CSS rules before the browser renders the body elements (preinject) rather than update the CSS >later and force the browser to re-render the GUI (inject).
+>
+>For cross script communication you can also use custom events gca_tools.event.*.
+There is a sible example on global script and overview script.

 **Quoted from @GreatApo**